forsythetony/DroneProject/README.md

-DroneProject
+Drone Project
 ============

-Group drone project for IT 4001

-#### Goal
+## Goal

 To develop a navigation system for the Parrot AR Drone that would enable it to easily traverse tight, indoor spaces.

-### About
+## About

 This application is being developed as a group project for IT 4001.
+Development began ~9/11/2014

 #### Team Members